3ll3d00d/ezmote/README.md

 ## ezmote

-A material-ui based react app for controlling jriver.
+A material-ui based react app for controlling jriver so it behaves a bit like an AVR (hence the previous name... jravr)